 HCA acquired most of the lands for the conservation areas from the early 1970's to the late 1990's.
-Due to the intensive agriculture on the plain above and below the escarpment, the escarpment face and slope were the land parcels HCA focused on acquiring.
+Due to the intensive agriculture on the plain above and below the Escarpment, the Escarpment face and slope were the land parcels HCA focused on acquiring.
 These lands had multiple constraints to development including the lack of available municipal services, shallow soils, and sensitivity of the Escarpment terraces.
 A few recent and notable land acquisitions by HCA include:

-Llewellyn Smith and Helderleigh Holdings Inc., formerly E.D.
-Smith Fruit Farms donated 58 acres of forest and fields along the escarpment face by McNeilly Road to HCA in 2010.
-This donation was comprised of 15 acres of escarpment land by the Smith family home, known as Helderleigh House, and 43 acres of field and slope behind the former E.D.
+- Llewellyn Smith and Helderleigh Holdings Inc., formerly E.D.
+Smith Fruit Farms donated 58 acres (23.47 ha) of forest and fields along the Escarpment face by McNeilly Road to HCA in 2010.
+This donation was comprised of 15 acres of Escarpment land by the Smith family home, known as Helderleigh House, and 43 acres of field and slope behind the former E.D.
 Smith food plant.
-The donation was made public at HCA's board meeting of November 2010.

-In 1976 HCA purchased 9.55 acres in the former Township of Saltfleet for escarpment preservation purposes, and to potentially establish a link below the escarpment to Fifty Point Conservation Area.
-Natural area inventories of the land at that time noted the significance of the escarpment lands and forest complex for this portion of the Niagara Section of the escarpment.
+The donation was made public at HCA's board meeting of November 2010. - In 1976 HCA purchased 9.55 acres in the former Township of Saltfleet for Escarpment preservation purposes, and to potentially establish a link below the Escarpment to Fifty Point Conservation Area.
+Natural area inventories of the land at that time noted the significance of the Escarpment lands and forest complex for this portion of the Niagara Section of the Escarpment.